serokell/private-tezos-blockchain/README.md

 * Experiment with the chain.

 There are two ways to use these scripts:
-1) Run them as is on your machine.
+1) Run them inside a docker container.
-2) Run them inside a docker container.
+2) Run them directly on your local machine.

 More detailed instructions are presented in the following sections.